*** Personal appearance at Chinese Embassy may be required for fingerprinting. Please call for details.

 3. China Visa Application Form

-filled, signed and dated.
+China visa applications must be completely filled, signed and dated.
 One form per applicant.
-Do not leave any areas blank but instead write "N/A" if you don't have answer to a question, or if
+Do not leave any areas blank but instead type "N/A" if you

 Attention applicant: the Chinese embassy has issued strict requirements for passport photos.
 Your application will not be accepted if these requirements are not met.